-Anderson was subsequently selected to go on an ECB Academy (now Performance Programme) tour to Australia that winter.
-And, after a few injuries in the main England party, he was awarded his one-day international debut at the Melbourne Cricket Ground that December.
+And, after a few injuries in the main England party, he was awarded his one-day international debut against Australia at the Melbourne Cricket Ground that December.

-He bowled wicketkeeper Adam Gilchrist, capping a remarkable rise seen as he had only played three one-day matches for Lancashire prior to that day and had even been playing Lancashire League cricket for his hometown club less than four months before.
+He bowled wicketkeeper Adam Gilchrist, capping a remarkable rise which had seen him play only three one-day matches for Lancashire prior to that day.

-His performances in nine one-day matches Down Under earned him a place in England’s World Cup squad in 2003, where he took a stunning 4-29 against Pakistan at Cape Town.
+His performances Down Under earned him a place in England’s World Cup squad in early 2003, with him taking a stunning 4-29 against Pakistan at Cape Town.

-And not content with that, despite a disappointing third World Cup, he terrorised the Indians with 21 wickets in the summer of 2011 as England became the best Test team in the world.
+He also took 24 wickets against the Aussies in a 3-1 away series success in 2010/11 and was the leading wicket-taker.
+It was England’s first Test series success Down Under in 24 years.
+Not content with that, he terrorised the Indians with 21 wickets in the summer of 2011 as England became the best Test team in the world.